suneeshjacob/ACRoD/Notation_and_Nomenclature.md

 The adjacency matrix considered in this study consists of the diagonal elements corresponding to the links of the manipulator, in which the first diagonal element corresponds to the base link and the last diagonal element corresponds to the end-effector link of the manipulator.
 The off-diagonal elements correspond to the joints that the corresponding links are connected with.
 The types of joints considered are revolute, prismatic, cylindrical, spherical, universal and plane joints.
 The parameters required to describe each joint are discussed below in detail.

-The position of the joint of a manipulator connecting the two links $i$ and $j$, is given by equation \eqref{eq:jointpos}.
+The position of the joint of a manipulator connecting the two links $i$ and $j$, is given by equation (1).

 $$\mathbf{r}_{(i,j)}=r_{(i,j)x}\mathbf{\hat{i}}+r_{(i,j)y}\mathbf{\hat{j}}+r_{(i,j)z}\mathbf{\hat{k}} \tag{1}$$